alimpfard/citron_book/baby-steps.md

 Clearly, every language requires a 'Hello, World!' program.

-There are mainly two ways of executing citron code:
+There are mainly three ways of executing citron code:

 * with the main executable `ctr`
-* with the interpreter
+* with the (JIT) interpreter
+* compiling it with `ctrc` and executing that [this only generates a simple program that links into the Citron runtime, it is not static]

 ### Using the Interpreter Prompt